SotirisTouliopoulos/dingo/README.md

   `positive` removes negative correlations, `negative` removes positive correlations, while `both` maintains both correlation types.
 - `clusters` is a nested list, containing sublists with reactions that belong to the same cluster, created from the `cluster_corr_reactions` function.
 - `graphs` is a list containing created graph objects.
-- `layouts` is a list containing layouts from the corresponding graphs.
+- `layouts` is a list containing graphs' layouts.
+Each layout has the same index with its corresponding graph from `graphs` list.

 I also implemented a `plot_graph` function, that takes as input a graph object with its corresponding layout and plots the resulting graph.